tesfaldet/fourier-cppn/README.md

-# Improving the Realism of CPPN-based Image Parameterizations via Differentiable Texture Mapping
+# Fourier-CPPNs for Image Synthesis
-TensorFlow implementation of "Improving the Realism of CPPN-based Image Parameterizations via Differentiable Texture Mapping" (2019)
+TensorFlow implementation of "Fourier-CPPNs for Image Synthesis" (2019).
+Presented at the Second Workshop on Computer Vision for Fashion, Art, and Design at ICCV '19.

 ## Setup (CPU-version on Mac)
 ```